On our News pages

 Of course, surfing isn’t the only way to build grit.
 The important lesson here is that developing our passion and identifying our purpose can help us persevere with the activities we love.
 This provides a valuable reservoir of strength, to be used when we need it the most.
 And while coming back from such a serious injury requires more than just grit, Joe’s persistent effort and unwillingness to give in have undoubtedly helped him to once again enjoy the sport that made him who he is.

-Rhi Willmot does not work for, consult, own shares in or receive funding from any company or organization that would benefit from this article, and has disclosed no relevant affiliations beyond the academic appointment above.
+Rhi Willmot does not work for, consult, own shares in or receive funding from any company or organization that would benefit from this article, and has disclosed no relevant affiliations beyond their academic appointment.

 Artists and architects think differently to everyone else – you only have to hear them talk